 Recent pollution events in the Upper reaches of Dandenong Creek have resulted in fish kills and decreases in water quality.
 To prevent similar events from occurring in the future, identification of pollution sources in the catchment is critical.
 Stormwater pollutant fingerprinting technology developed at Bio2Lab will be used to identify pollution hotspots and identify priority pollutants and catchments for further investigation.

 Sediments are a major sink for pollutants, posing a risk to sediment-dwelling organisms which play an critical role in ecosystem dynamics and are an important food sources for platypus, fish, birds, frogs and turtles.
 Surveys will provide information on the health of Dandenong Creek.

-Stormwater fingerprinting technology designed at Bio2Lab to detect and quantify pulse pollution events will be used.
+Stormwater fingerprinting technology developed at Bio2Lab to detect and quantify pulse pollution events will be deployed.
 This information will identify priority contaminants and catchments for further investigation.

 Community and business education and awareness

 This project aims to raise awareness about invisible pollutants and toxicants impacting the health of urban waterways.